ETC5523-2024/assignment-4-packages-and-shiny-apps-AneeshAgarwala/README.md

 ## License

-This package is licensed under the GNU License.
+This package is licensed under the MIT License.
 See the LICENSE file for details.